 Step 2: Submit Required Documents

 Applicants should submit their resume or CV online.

 Your law school should send a sealed transcript to our office.
 Opened transcripts or student copies will not be accepted.

 Students must submit a recommendation letter from either a law professor or legal employer well acquainted with your academic abilities or professional skills.
-Applicants have the option to submit a second recommendation letter, but are not required to do so.
 Recommendation forms are available during the online application process and may be submitted online or by supplying a hard copy form.

 Payment of the $50 fee should accompany your application.
 If you choose not to pay online during the online application procedure, a check or money order should be made payable to “Temple University.”.
 Your application will not be reviewed until receipt of the application fee.
 This fee is non-refundable and not applicable to tuition.